Every January, Monaco is the setting for the opening leg of the FIA World Rally Championship, with an iconic race on the roads of the hinterland.

 Since the first winner in 1911, French driver Henry Rougier, this top-class sporting event has provided decades of thrills and spills.

-The "Sebs" - Sébastien Loeb and Sébastien Ogier - still hold the record for the number of wins in the Monte-Carlo Rally, with eight each!
+The "Sebs" - Sébastien Loeb and Sébastien Ogier - have dominated the Monte-Carlo Rally, with eight wins for Sébastien Loeb and nine for Sébastien Ogier, winner of the 2023 race!

 Monaco's very own Daniel Eléna was Sébastien Loeb's loyal co-driver for his first seven wins in the "Monte", between 2003 and 2013.